brooklabteam/Mada-Bat-CoV/Fig3/Phylo-Tree-Directions.md

 8. I aligned all sequences from (7) in Geneious using MAFFT, then sub-selected those that actually overlapped for a good region of RdRp.
 The final set of 37 sequences used in my RdRp phylogeny can be found in the "all_RdRp_Bat_CoV.fasta" file in the "final-set" subfolder of the "final-dRp-alignment".
 Once these were selected, I aligned them again ("Align-Full-Seq-RdRp-8-10.fasta"), then trimmed the alignment to the longest sequence.
 This cut the alignment to a meager 261 bp ("Align-Severe-Extraction-8-10.fasta").

-9. I then queried the best nt substitution model on the severe alignemnt using ModelTest-NG (it was 'TVM+I+G4'), and built a bootstraped maximum likelihood phylogeny using RAxML.
+9. I then queried the best nt substitution model on the severe alignment using ModelTest-NG (it was 'TVM+I+G4'), and built a bootstraped maximum likelihood phylogeny using RAxML.
 I followed the instructions above in part A, #6 to check and parse the alignment before kicking it off.
 Note that both ModelTest and RAxML went MUCH faster on these genomes.

 10. I imported the resulting phylogeny into R to make the tree seen in Figure 3B (see "Fig3.R" script).